Privileged Factors in the Thue-Morse Word - A Comparison of Privileged Words and Palindromes

-A finite word $u$ is a \emph{factor} of the finite or infinite word $w$ if it can be written that $w = zuv$ for some $z \in A^*$ and $v \in A^* \cup A^\omega$.
-If $z = \varepsilon$, the factor $u$ is called a \emph{prefix} of $w$.
+A finite word $u$ is a \emph{factor} of the finite or infinite word $w$ if we can write that $w = zuv$ for some $z \in A^*$ and $v \in A^* \cup A^\omega$.
+If $z = \varepsilon$, then the factor $u$ is called a \emph{prefix} of $w$.
 If $v = \varepsilon$, then we say that $u$ is a \emph{suffix} of $w$.
-If word $u$ is both a prefix and a suffix of $w$, then $u$ is a \emph{border} of $w$.
+If a word $u$ is both a prefix and a suffix of $w$, then $u$ is a \emph{border} of $w$.
 The set of factors of $w$ is denoted by $\Fac(w)$.
-The set $\Fac_n(w)$ is defined to contain all factors of $w$ of length $n$.
+The set $\Fac_w(n)$ is defined to contain all factors of $w$ of length $n$.
 We call $u$ \emph{a central factor} of $w$ if there exists a factorization $w = xuy$ with $|x| = |y|$.
-If $w = a_1 a_2 \cdots a_n$, then we denote $w[i,j] = a_i \cdots a_j$ whenever the choices of positions $i$ and $j$ make sense.
+If $w = a_1 a_2 \cdots a_n$, then we let $w[i,j] = a_i \cdots a_j$ whenever the choices of positions $i$ and $j$ make sense.
 This notion is extended to infinite words in a natural way.
-An \emph{occurrence} of $u$ in $w$ is such a position $i$, that $w[i,i+|u|-1] = u$.
-If such a position exists, we say that $u$ \emph{occurs} in $w$.
-If $w$ has exactly one occurrence of $u$, then we say that $u$ is \emph{unioccurrent} in $w$.
+An \emph{occurrence} of $u$ in $w$ is a a position $i$ such that $w[i,i+|u|-1] = u$.
+If such a position exists, then we say that $u$ \emph{occurs} in $w$.
+By $|w|_u$ we denote the number of occurrences of the factor $u$ in the word $w$.
+If $|w|_u = 1$, then we say that $u$ is \emph{unioccurrent} in $w$.